 Transparency implies public disclosure.
 On one level, transparency involves regular and accurate publication of important governmental practices and information that allow for informed public debate.
 This disclosure goes to the heart of democratic principles by allowing local voters to make informed decisions at the ballot box.
 On another level, the term also involves revealing hidden practices that are harmful to the wider social interest, even if they occur privately.
 While nominees must promote transparency, they should also be sensitive to the potentially negative and damaging consequences of revealing certain types of information.

 We believe that those responsible for diverting public wealth or undermining the Rule of Law should answer to the public for their actions.
 At a minimum, this implies that those who are responsible for acts of corruption should be identified.
 Beyond identification alone, other forms of legal accountability might also be appropriate, ranging from financial reparations to criminal charges in egregious circumstances.
-While we have no preconceived idea about the form accountability must take, the nominee should work to further justice by calling those responsible for acts of corruption to account for their wrongs.
+While we have no preconceived ideas about the form accountability must take, the nominee should work to further justice by calling those responsible for acts of corruption to account for their wrongs.

 Rule of Law